CountBricks: Cost to Install Whole House Water Filter Guide

 Results

-• Total installed cost: $3,180, landing inside our predicted range
+• Total installed cost: $3,180, within predicted range.

-• Installation time: one 8-hour shift with two licensed plumbers
+• Installation time: one 8-hour shift with two licensed plumbers.

 Takeaway for Contractors